NateEag/nateeag.com/pages/writing/poetry/job-destroyers.md

 ## Ode

     We are the job-destroyers
-    And we are the dreamers of dreams.
+    And we are the dreamers of dreams,
-    Fixing issues from lone code-breakers
+    Fixing issues from lone code-breakers,
-    Piping stdin to stdout streams.
+    Piping stdin to stdout streams;--
-    World-builders and world-forsakers
+    World-builders and world-forsakers,
-    On whom the search-engine gleams
+    On whom the search-engine gleams:
     Yet we are the movers and breakers
     Of the world forever, it seems.